Medicare Levy Surcharge

 If you, your spouse or your dependent children don’t have hospital cover, the income thresholds and Medicare Levy Surcharges for 2015-2016 are:

 The threshold increases by $1,500 for each dependent child after the first.
 Single parents and couples with dependent children are also subject to the family thresholds.

-The additional levy is charged on the number of days in the tax year that you haven't held hospital cover with the appropriate excess.
-For example, if you take out hospital cover on 1 August 2012, you'll pay the levy for the 31 days that you didn't have hospital cover.
-The following 334 days of the tax year will be exempt from the levy.
+The MLS is calculated based on the number of days in the tax year that you haven’t held private hospital cover.
+For example, if you take out private hospital cover on 1 August 2015, you’ll pay the levy for all 31 days in July that you went without private hospital cover.
+For the remainder of the tax year, when you have private hospital cover, you would be exempt from the MLS.

-If you're a high income earner you can avoid the MLS (and save) by taking out hospital cover with a hospital excess of:
+If you’re a high-income earner you can avoid the MLS (and save) by taking out private hospital cover with a hospital excess of: